lucianoperezt/BrastlewarkGame/README.md

 # BrastlewarkGame
 This app is developed for iphone devices.
-It shows a list of anhabitans with theirs info details.
+It is an app that shows a list of inhabitants with theirs info details.

 Developed in swift 3 with Xcode 9.2.